DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world3.md

 "So you used this strength in your merciless attack against me?"

 "Didn't I already apologise for it!?
-Really, it was just misunderstanding"
+Really, it was just misunderstanding."

 Both her face and ears became red.
 Her elvish ears bounced sideways, likely because she is upset.